 Myth vs Reality: The inherent security of cloud services

-The simple, unsexy truth is that if cloud-based services weren’t secure, they wouldn’t make any money.
-No-one would use them, especially not for enterprise-level commercial activity (which is where the real dollars lie).
-While cloud security does come with its risks and challenges, most cloud-based platforms have an overlapping web of fundamental security frameworks.
+If cloud-based services weren’t secure, they wouldn’t make any money.
+No one would use them for enterprise-level activity, which is where the real commercial value lies.
+While challenges exist, most platforms use an overlapping web of security protocols to keep data safe.

 These include things like Secure Sockets Layer or Transport Layer Security (protocols that encrypt communication between a web server and the client’s browser), OAuth, or Open Authorization (an authorization framework that enables third-party services to securely access resources without sharing credentials) and Security Assertion Markup Language (an XML-based standard for exchanging authentication data between identity providers and service providers).